Scripture |

 |

-5 Also he took away out of all the cities of Judah the high places and the images: and the kingdom was quiet before him. |
+5 and removed from all the cities of Judah, the high places, and the sun-images,–and the kingdom became quiet before him. |

 He took away – Such action has been misunderstood to imply that rulers in other countries should take similar action for the destruction of all false religions.
 R3392:3